Ludwig von Hagemeister: Naval career

 Before examining Baranov's financial records, Hagemeister traveled to northern California to formalize relations with the Kashia Pomo people.
 He was the principal negotiator with leaders of the local Pomo band, and obtained the privilege to establish Fort Ross.
 The parties signed a treaty on 22 September 1817, with tribal officials reported to have said that "They are very pleased to see Russians occupy this land, for they now live in safety from other Indians who used to attack them from time to time.
 This security began only from the time of Russian settlement."
 The agreement was made by RAC officials as a part of a scheme to take over Alta California from the Spanish Empire.

 Returning to New Archangel, Hagemeister and other naval officers spent the winter examining the financial records of the RAC.
 Sources disagree on what was found: Khlebnikov says that the records showed no evidence of malfeasance.
 Borneman says that they found a discrepancy in the amount of supplies listed in accounting records.
 On 11 January 1818 Baranov was, "in a most arrogant way", removed by Hagemeister from office.

-Hagemeister took over, changing the methods of payment to the promyslenniki workers, by giving currency for salaries and abandoning the share system in favor of provisions.
+Hagemeister took over, changing the methods of payment to the promyshlenniki workers, by giving currency for salaries and abandoning the share system in favor of provisions.
 He worked to improve relations with the Hawaiian Kingdom, as they had been damaged from the Schäffer affair.
 Hagemeister outlawed trade by non-RAC Europeans, a policy later adopted by the Russian government.
 This policy was contained in the Ukase of 1821, a decree from the Imperial Government that extended Russian land claims to northern California and banned all non-Russian European merchants from the area.

 Hagemeister appointed his direct second-in-command, Semyon Ivanovich Yanovsky, as the next Chief Manager.
 In late October 1818, Hagemeister and Baranov departed from New Archangel; the latter was pleased to be at last returning to Russia.
 But Baranov died in 1819, while they were still at sea, and was buried at sea.
 In 1820 Yanovsky was replaced by another naval officer, chosen directly by the Board of the RAC.

 In 1828–1829, Hagemeister made his final circumnavigation on the ship Krotky.
 During this journey, he surveyed the Menshikov Atoll (Kwajalein) in the Marshall Islands, plotting it on the map and specifying the location of some other islands.
 His diaries are composed in several European languages, including German, Russian, French, Portuguese, English and Spanish.